 I wasn’t going to say anything about the intern-politician drama because I’m done with women in politics.
 (An essay for another day.)
-But I’m uncomfortable with the way this argument is going.
+But I’m uncomfortable with the direction of the conversations about this issue.

-Isn’t that why they choose to send the best on the business desk to interview the finance minister and to particular events where certain top people are expected to be present?
-Granted when pressed, editors send interns to big interviews and sometimes some interns take initiative to interview officials when they meet them on assignment.
-Even in situations where questions are written for new people, they fumble, which is what I suspect happened in this case because I very much doubt the conversation started with Mrs. Dapaah asking Rahinatu, “What are you there?”
+Isn’t that why they choose to send the best on the business desk to interview the finance minister and to events where certain top people are expected to be present?
+Granted when pressed, editors send interns to big interviews, and sometimes some interns take initiative to interview officials when they meet them on assignments.
+Even in situations where questions are written for new people (interns) some fumble, which is what I suspect happened in this case.
+I very much doubt the conversation started with Mrs. Dapaah asking Rahinatu, “Who/what are you there?”

 As all journalists know, the general etiquette for such calls is that the journalist introduces herself, states the purpose of the interview and then starts recording.
 Where is that part of the recording?
 If that doesn’t exist, then maybe that’s why Mrs. Dapaah flipped.

 This also happens.
-Some journalists have been known to call people without introducing themselves and proceeding to ask questions, also without preparatory conversations.
+Some journalists have been known to call people without introducing themselves and proceeding to ask questions and without preparatory conversations.
 Ask anyone who has received calls from newsrooms before and they will tell you embarrassing stories.

 All editors, journalists, and producers and know that it’s a struggle getting interviews from the powerful in this society.
 Sometimes you beg, coerce and flatter to get a five-minute interview.
-Sometimes people hang up and refuse to talk to us.
-Others are downright rude like Mrs. Dapaah was but we often frame the refusals and rudeness as “the minister refused to speak to us.”
+Sometimes people hang up and refuse to talk us, while others are downright rude, like Mrs. Dapaah was.
+We often frame these refusals and rudeness as “the minister refused to speak to us.”

 This is the first time a recording has been released to highlight some of our challenges with powerful people.
-Is this because Cecilia Dapaah is the first person to be rude to journalists?
-Seriously, what was the point of releasing the recording?
-Is the plan to release all the recordings of others hanging up on journalists?
+Is this because Cecilia Dapaah is the first person to be rude to journalist at Adom FM?
+Seriously, what was the point of releasing the short recording?
+Is it our plan to release all the recordings of others hanging up on journalists?

 As ministers and government appointees, they dominate their agencies.
 They take over the work of civil servants, often becoming the only people who speak about the agencies work in the media.
 The political structure and bureaucracy in the public service mean civil servants cannot give information or respond to basic media queries freely.
-Those who dare have found themselves condemned to the Siberia of the service so journalists have no choice but to call up ministers and officials over ‘basic’ issues.
-If information was available as it should, an intern would found have found it on a website.
+Those who dare have found themselves condemned to the “Siberia,’ so journalists have no choice but to call up ministers and officials over ‘basic’ issues.
+If information was available as it should, an intern would have found it on a website.

-Politicians working as ministers and as heads of state agencies can start by making information on their agencies accessible and available at all times.
-They should let officials working on various projects and departments answer simple media queries so that journalists will only come to them for clarification on major issues.
-But if they keep hogging the public square, they shouldn’t be surprised when they get calls from interns and juniors.
+Politicians working as ministers and heads of state agencies can start by making information on their agencies accessible and available at all times.
+They can delegate more media queries to officials working on various projects or their PROs, so that journalists will only come to them for clarification on major issues.
+However, if they keep hogging the spotlight, they shouldn’t be surprised when they get calls from interns and juniors.

 Anywho, Madam Dapaah’s outburst has nothing to do with her being a woman.
-Any journalist who has encountered male politicians know they’re the most arrogant group.
+Any journalist who has encountered male politicians know they’re an arrogant group.
 We can talk about a woman’s bad behaviour without being sexist.
 It’s not that hard if you try.